mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 #### Use `bounds` when known and fixed

+A Pyomo model can place bounds on decision variables with either the `bounds`  keyword in the argument to `pyomo.Var`, or as explicit constraints in the model.

-When known and fixed, use of `bounds` when creating a variable is a best practice in mathematical optimization.
-Providing bounds in `Var` reduces the number of explicit constraints in the model simplifies coding and model display.
+When upper or lower bounds for a variable are known and fixed, use of `bounds` when creating the variable is a best practice in mathematical optimization.
+This practice can reduce the number of explicit constraints in the model and simplify coding and model display.

-If, however, variable bounds may change during the course of problem solving, then explicit constraints should be used.
+If, however, variable bounds may be subject to change during the course of problem solving, then explicit constraints should be used.

 ### Constraints and Objective